tulpy/AzureFoundations/docs/Azure-Foundations-Setup-aad-permissions.md

 > Note: The steps below requires you to use an identity that is local to the Azure AD, and **_not_** Guest user account due to known restrictions.

-The service principal used by the Enterprise-Scale reference implementation requires Azure AD directory reader permissions to be able to discover Azure role assignments.
+The service principal used by the Azure Foundations reference implementation requires Azure AD directory reader permissions to be able to discover Azure role assignments.
 These permissions are used to enrich data around the role assignments with additional Azure AD context such as ObjectType and Azure AD Object DisplayName.

 ## Add service principal to directory role via Azure Portal (Option 1)